Mimicry: Evolutionary explanations

+Convergent evolution is an alternative explanation for why coral reef fish have come to resemble each other; the same applies to benthic marine invertebrates such as sponges and nudibranchs.

+Living and non-living models

+In its broadest definition, mimicry can include non-living models.
+The specific terms masquerade and mimesis are sometimes used when the models are inanimate, and the mimicry's purpose is crypsis.
+For example, animals such as flower mantises, planthoppers, comma and geometer moth caterpillars resemble twigs, bark, leaves, bird droppings or flowers.
+In addition, predators may make use of resemblance to harmless objects in aggressive masquerade, to enable them to approach prey.
+This wolf in sheep's clothing strategy differs from the more specific resemblance to the prey in aggressive mimicry, where the prey is both model and dupe.

+Many animals bear eyespots, which are hypothesized to resemble the eyes of larger animals.
+They may not resemble any specific organism's eyes, and whether or not animals respond to them as eyes is also unclear.
+The model is usually another species, except in automimicry, where members of the species mimic other members, or other parts of their own bodies, and in inter-sexual mimicry, where members of one sex mimic members of the other.

+Types

 Many types of mimicry have been described.
 An overview of each follows, highlighting the similarities and differences between the various forms.
-Classification is often based on function with respect to the mimic (e.g., avoiding harm).
+A typology of mimicry is often based on function with respect to the mimic (e.g., avoiding harm).
 Some cases may belong to more than one class, e.g., automimicry and aggressive mimicry are not mutually exclusive, as one describes the species relationship between model and mimic, while the other describes the function for the mimic (obtaining food).
-The terminology used is not without debate and attempts to clarify have led to new terms being included.
-The term "masquerade" is sometimes used when the model is inanimate but it is differentiated from "crypsis" in its strict sense by the potential response of the signal receiver.
-In crypsis the receiver is assumed to not respond while a masquerader confuses the recognition system of the receiver that would otherwise seek the signaller.
-In the other forms of mimicry, the signal is not filtered out by the sensory system of the receiver.
-These are not mutually exclusive and in the evolution of wasp-like appearance, it has been argued that insects evolve to masquerade wasps since predatory wasps do not attack each other but this mimetic resemblance also deters vertebrate predators.
+The terminology used has been debated, as typologies have differed or overlapped; attempts to clarify definitions have led to the partial replacement of old terms with new ones.

 Defensive

-Defensive or protective mimicry takes place when organisms are able to avoid harmful encounters by deceiving enemies into treating them as something else.
+Mimicry is defensive or protective when organisms are able to avoid harmful encounters by deceiving enemies into treating them as something else.

-The first three such cases discussed here entail mimicry of animals protected by warning coloration: